LucasEnard/fhir-form/README.md

 We advise you to import one of the existing one in the `e2e-tests/data/R4` folder and start from here to understand how the tool works.

 ## 4.2.
 Importing your FHIR form
-Using the app, you can easily import your local forms and use them right away using the import button.<br>
+Using the app, you can easily import your local forms and use them right away using the `upload` button.<br>
 If you are using the [formbuilder tool](https://lhcformbuilder.nlm.nih.gov/beta/), you can, if you have a [started FHIR server](#local-fhir-server), export the form you are creating directly to the fhir server using the export button.

 # 5. Local FHIR server